hashimati/Service-Requests-Offers-Microservices/README.md

 ### Step 2: Users Service
-Users Service is a user management and JWT propagation service.
-The service will provide basiclly user registration, authentication and authorization functions.
+The Users Service is user management and JWT propagation service.
+The service provides basically user registration, authentication and authorization functions.
 The service will handle user objects and store them into MySQL instance.
 User POJO has three attributes of string data type which are username, password, and roles.
-The roles are represented as a string delimated by commas.
-The service will use Micronaut Data API to handle CRUD operations.
+The roles are represented as a string delimited by commas.
+The service will use the Micronaut Data API to handle CRUD operations.

-Use the below Micronaut Cli command to bootstrap [UsersService](https://www.microstarter.io/?g=io.hashimati&artifact=UsersService&build=Gradle&language=Java&profile=service&port=8888&javaVersion=8&d=security-jwt,discovery-eureka,liquibase)
+Use the below Micronaut CLI command to bootstrap [UsersService](https://www.microstarter.io/?g=io.hashimati&artifact=UsersService&build=Gradle&language=Java&profile=service&port=8888&javaVersion=8&d=security-jwt,discovery-eureka,liquibase)
 ```shell
 mn create-app io-hashimati-UsersService --profile service --lang java --build gradle --features security-jwt --features discovery-eureka --features liquibase
 ```
 #### Creating User POJO
-As prerequisite, add Micronaut Data dependcies for JDBC and MySQL dependencies
+As a prerequisite, add Micronaut Data dependencies for JDBC and MySQL dependencies to the build file:
 ```gradle
 annotationProcessor 'io.micronaut.data:micronaut-data-processor:1.0.0.M4'
 runtime 'io.micronaut.configuration:micronaut-jdbc-hikari'